RabbyHub/Rabby/README.md

   - `walletController`

-    it expose methods to background window, so other scripts can access these methods with `runtime.getBackgroundPage`, like `ui`
+    it expose methods to background window, so other scripts can access these methods with `runtime.getBackgroundPage`, like `ui`.

   - `providerController`

-    it handles request from pages(dapp request)
+    it handles request from pages(dapp request).

 - `content-script`

-  injected at document_start, lives in an isolated worlds, but share the same dom, use broadcastChannel to tap `pageProvider`.
+  injected at `document_start`, share the same dom with dapp, use `broadcastChannel` to tap `pageProvider`.

+  the main purpose is inject `pageProvider.js` and pass messages between `pageProvider.js` and `background.js`.

 - `pageProvider.js`

-  this script is injected into webpage's context through content-script. it mount `ethereum` object to `window`.
+  this script is injected into dapp's context through content-script. it mounts `ethereum` to `window`.

-  when dapp use `window.ethereum` to request, it will send message to `content-script` with `broadcastChannel` and wait for it response.
+  when dapp use `window.ethereum` to request, it will send message to `content-script` with `broadcastChannel` and wait for it's response.

-  then `content-script` will send message to `background` with `chrome.runtime.connect`.
+  then the `content-script` will send message to `background` with `runtime.connect`.

-  after `background` receive the message, it will use `providerController` to handle the request. and keep the channel in `sessionSevice` for later `push event`.
+  after `background` receive the message, it will use `providerController` to handle the request. and keep the message channel in `sessionSevice` for later communicate.

 - `ui`

-  it contains 3 pages, all share the same code, but the template html is different for respective purpose.
+  it has 3 pages, all share the same js code, but the template html is different for respective purpose.

   - `notification.html`

-    triggered by dapp to request user's permission
+    triggered by dapp to request user's permission.

   - `index.html`

-    opened in tab for better user interaction experience
+    opened in browser tab for better user interaction experience.

   - `popup.html`